 CEF recognizes that this is a critical moment to support activist movements to demand change.
 We believe that only a peaceful planet-wide mobilization on the scale of World War II will give us a chance to avoid the worst-case scenarios and restore a safe climate.
 We believe this moment requires large scale disruption through the legal expression of first amendment rights and non-violent direct action.
 The disruption of everyday life and perceived normal reality is necessary to create a conversation on the climate and ecological crisis.
 It is not convenient, but it is necessary.

 Our climate crisis demands a new paradigm, requiring the phasing out of fossil fuel infrastructure, the phasing in of non-fossil energy sources and large-scale removal of carbon from the atmosphere.
 Despite what we know is needed, we are currently moving in the wrong direction as global emissions continue to increase annually.
-CEF recognizes that this moment requires large-scale disruption and nonviolent civil disobedience to force the policy change we need.
+CEF recognizes that this moment requires a break from the status quo to demand the policy change we urgently need.